FidelusAleksander/ghcertified/content/questions/actions/question-035.md

 ---
-question: "To prevent a job from failure when one of the steps fails You can include:"
+question: "To prevent a job from failure when one of the steps fails you can include:"
 archetype: "questions"
 title: "Question 035"
 draft: false